The Beth Lists

 Picture

-As we lifted above the heads of the small crowd, Mike suddenly put his foot on the lip of the basket and hoisted himself on the edge.
+As we lifted above the heads of the small crowd, Mike suddenly put his foot on the lip of the basket and hoisted himself onto the edge.
 "Whoo Hoo!" he hollered as he playfully reached for a dangling string above.
 I think he was just pretending to slip as he placed his feet on the tilting basket, then twisted and jerked into a falling pose.
 He laughed as he climbed back into safety.
 I was relieved to have an excuse to shriek and release a little of the exuberance bottled inside.
-With Mike back inside, the balloon lifted higher and caught a flow of wind moving it over a nearby meadow.
+With Mike back in the basket, the balloon lifted higher and caught a flow of wind, moving it over a nearby meadow.

 Finally Up!